Sadsnake1/word-smith/README.md

 # Word-Smith

 A distraction-free writing suite for Obsidian.
-Zen mode, letterbox masks, typewriter scrolling, a write-forward lock, syntax colouring, prose checks, smart typography, a status bar you build yourself, twenty-five colour schemes for the whole workspace, and a record of how much you write each day.
+Zen mode, letterbox masks, typewriter scrolling, a write-forward lock, syntax colouring, prose checks, smart typography, a status bar you build yourself, twenty-five colour schemes for the whole workspace, a record of how much you write each day, and a compiler that turns a folder of scenes into a manuscript.

 Every feature is separate.
 Use one, use all of them, or switch any of them off.